onlybets/odoo-ddem-forecast-app-v3/README.md

 1. Log into your Odoo account
 2. Navigate to the "Subscriptions" app
 3. Display all subscriptions

-4. Click on the "Cog" button and select "Export to Spreadsheet"
+4. Click on the "Cog" button and select "Spreadsheet" ->"Insert list in spreadsheet" -> "Blank spreadsheet" -> "Confirm"
-5. Download the XLSX file to your computer
+5. Download the XLSX file to your computer.
+"File" -> "Download"

 📥 Step 2: Import Subscription Data